Coaching Cues to Maximize Jump Height & Distance

 Watch your athletes and you’ll start to notice that each one processes information in unique ways.

 - Maybe they’re the kid that needs to learn by doing.
 They grab, touch, move around, play with stuff.

-- Maybe they’re the kid that drives you nuts asking questions.
+- They could be the kid that drives you nuts asking questions.
 Why are we doing it like this?
 They want to know the ideas and the reasons for things.

-- Maybe they’re the problem solvers and calculators.
+- You also have your problem solvers and calculators.
 Numbers people.
 Logic puzzlers.
 They want to know about angles and trajectories and equations.

 - Maybe they’re the socializers.
 The team leaders and collaborators.
 They depend on their groups and tribes to learn.
 (And why won’t they stop talking?)

 You’ve also probably noticed that teaching to one type doesn’t help another type.